whiskybar/ddcheck/README.rst

   returns defined HTTP code (for example 500, by default turned off)
 * Dry run mode: Will not change the DynDNS recods.
 Outputs only ``curl`` commands instead.
+* Will not delete IPs from DynDNS, when all the IPs in the dns record fail.

 Installation
 ============